hibernate4gwt

 Class Mapper

-It is needed for cloning from one class to a different one (Java5 class to DTO, or proxy class to Domain)
+The class mapper is used to for cloning and merging from one Domain class to a different one (Java5 class to DTO, or proxy class to Domain)

-hibernate4gwt currently handles only one "class mapping" strategy via the DirectoryClassMapper class : it just translate the Domain class name to DTO class name by replacing package name and add a DTO suffix if declared.
+hibernate4gwt currently handles different "class mapping" strategies via the DirectoryClassMapper or ExplicitClassMapper implementations : they generally translate the Domain class name to DTO class name by replacing package name and add a DTO suffix if declared.

 For particular needs, you can implement your own IClassMapper class, with custom class mapping strategy.